-The current situation, for those of you looking for Forex brokers in the Philippines, is a little confusing.
+The current situation for those of you looking for Forex brokers in the Philippines is a little confusing.
 This is because the country’s financial system is still in the early stages of its development, and is currently facing stiff competition from the likes of Japan, Singapore, Malaysia, and Hong Kong.
 The Banko Sentral ng Pilipinas (BSP), is the official authority responsible for monitoring the country’s economy and providing a safe and stable environment.
 The regulation of a number of different financial institutions is the responsibility of the BSP, but Forex broker regulation is provided by the SEC.

-Forex broker regulation is provided by the SEC
+Forex broker regulation is provided by the SEC.

-- Writing market securities policies
+- Writing of market securities policies

-- Managing and approving security registration statements
+- Management and approval of security registration statements

-- Looking into securities law violations, instigating investigations and imposing any required sanctions
+- Looking into securities law violations, instigating investigations, and imposing any required sanctions